NumesSanguis/Basic-Unity3D-Python-server/README.md

 # Basic-Unity3D-Python-server
 A Python 3.6 client with `asyncio` for asynchronous execution, that can send to and receive JSON messages from a Unity3D server (Unity 2017.2.0f3).

+# How to run
-# Test usage Unity 3D - Python client
+## Test usage Unity 3D - Python client
 1) Start Unity 3D from `BasicUnityPython` & press play (you should see in Unity: Server is listening)
 2) Open terminal in this folder and run: `python client_asyncio.py`, you should see in Unity: `"Hello World x"` / Python terminal: